capmeth/acid/docsite/docs/reference/markdown.md

 cobeMode: demo | edit | live | render | static
 ```

 Unless `static` is forced, only the code block itself can override this.
-See config option `cobe` for more details on CoBE modes.
+See `config.cobe` option for more details on CoBE modes.

 Example: Set the default CoBE mode to "render" for all code blocks in the document.